Child Care Assistance

 Q: Does Wright County currently have a waiting list for Basic Sliding Fee Child Care Assistance?

-A: Yes, Wright County currently has a waiting list.
+A: No, Wright County no longer has a Child Care waiting list.

 Q: What activities will be approved for Child Care Assistance?